Byron-Edwards/FTG4.50/README.md

 #### Conclusion

 ReiwaThunder implemented fine-grained AIs to optimize the performance in different leagues.
-Each individual AI is more like a rule based one with MinMax and MCTS algorithm to search in limited depth.
+Each individual AI is more like a rule based one with MinMax to search in limited depth.
 They are overall excellent agents but not general game AI.
-This implementation requires the author to be very familiar with the game and have a deep understanding on the game mechanics.
+This implementation requires strong domain knowledge on the fighting game and a deep understanding on the mechanics of this game.

 ### Second Place: RHEA_PI

 #### AI implementation

-The RHEA_PI agent is an general game AI, it using Rolling Horizen Evolutionary Algorithm (RHEA) combined with a opponent model to select the best action for 6 leagues.
+The RHEA_PI agent is a general game AI, it uses Rolling Horizen Evolutionary Algorithm (RHEA) combined with a opponent model to select the best action for 6 leagues.
-RHEA_PI also take reference from Thunder (The previous version of RewiaThunder), It also using the simulator to simulate 14 frameData to address the delay problem and divdide the actions into `actionGround`, `actionAir`, `myActionsEnoughEnergy`, `oppActionsEnoughEnergy`.
+RHEA_PI also take reference from Thunder (The previous version of RewiaThunder), It uses the simulator to simulate 14 frameData to address the delay problem

 While under some special conditions it will also return certain actions directly , for example